Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Because it’ll be good for the Clan," Mereek replied, suddenly much more serious.
 "And the Clan put you where you are, Tooko.
 The Clan found, cultivated and enabled your talents.
 The Clan is the *reason* you have those ships to fly and those missions to complete, and now the Clan needs your help so that *more* talent can be cultivated, so *more* ships can be flown and *more* missions completed.
 You owe the Clan your duty, young Brother.
 You do not get to decide what that duty entails.
 It would be *better* if you voluntarily agreed..."

 "...Because the alternative is the Champion claws my tail off."
 Tooko sighed.
 A competent Champion who could legitimately back up his authority with violence really *was* a different proposition.
 "Fine, fine.
-I suppose I’m probably grounded until Wilde recovers anyway… what do I need to do?"
+I suppose I’m probably grounded until Wilde recovers anyway... what do I need to do?"

 Mereek chittered again, his good humor returning now that he’d finished being firm.

 "Oh," he said.
-"You’re going to *love* this…"
+"You’re going to *love* this..."

 ---